 - a.
-Plan to limit the number of people in all campus spaces to the number that can be reasonably accommodated while maintaining a minimum of 6 feet of distance between individuals.
-(6 feet is the current minimum recommendation for physical distancing from the CDC, but it is important to pay attention to future modifications in public health recommendations.) - b.
+Plan to limit the number of people in all campus spaces to the number that can be reasonably accommodated while maintaining a minimum of 3 feet of distance between individuals. - b.
 To the extent possible, and as recommended by the CDC, attempt to create smaller student/ educator cohorts to minimize the mixing of student groups throughout the day.
 Minimize movement of students, educators, and staff as much as possible.
-CLC has worked with in the recommended guidelines and developed programs to meet our student needs. - c.
+CLC has worked within the recommended guidelines and developed programs to meet our student needs. - c.
 In a circumstance where sufficient physical distancing is difficult or impossible, all individuals, including staff and students, should wear face coverings that cover the mouth and nose consistent with public health guidance.
 To be clear, face coverings are not a replacement for physical distancing, but they should be used to mitigate virus spread when physical distancing is not feasible. - d.
 Student Physical Distancing.
 LEAs should plan to: - i.
 Limit number of students physically reporting to school, if needed to maintain physical distancing. - ii.
-Determine student and staff capacity of each school meeting 6-foot physical distancing objectives. - iii.
-The CDC recommends virtual activities in lieu of field trips and intergroup events. - iii.
-CLC will have signage and barriers to direct traffic around campus.
+Determine student and staff capacity of each school meeting 3-foot physical distancing objectives. - iii.
+The CDC recommends virtual activities in lieu of field trips and intergroup events. - iv.
+CLC will have signage and barriers to direct traffic around campus. - v.
+Buses - 1.
+CLC has created a plan for seating based on maximum capacity determined above and accommodates the capacity limitations.
+CLC will also mark or block seats that must be left vacant.
+Sample seating options: - 2.
+CLC will provide instruction to students to maintain 3-foot distancing. - 3.
+Classrooms will have maximum capacity for students of each classroom while meeting 3-foot physical distancing objectives.